Intel Universal Serial Bus (USB) Frequently Asked Questions (FAQ)

 - Are any technical books available that discuss USB?

-USB Design by Example, Second Edition by John Hyde provides you with the expert knowledge and skills you need to design and implement a wide range of USB devices.
+USB Design by Example, Second Edition by John Hyde provides the expert knowledge and skills you need to design and implement a wide range of USB devices.